nikunjlad/Text-to-Image-Metamorphosis-using-AttnGANs/README.md

 ## Results &nbsp;

-We used the following 3 custom statements for generating images and got some appreciable results for the same.
+Given the following 3 statements to the model, we get some realistic bird images as results.

 1. a red bird has a white belly and short beak. <br>
 <img src="https://github.com/nikunjlad/Text-to-Image-Metamorphosis/blob/master/assets/bird1.png" width="600" height="600">